Date: 2018-04-24

 Warming Up

 No matter your age, warming up before exercise is important for reducing the risk of injury.
 With respect to seated exercises for the elderly, shoulder circles are a great option for warming up, and they’re usually easy to do.
-From a seated position, you simply circle your shoulders forward and backwards, maintaining a gentle motion.
+From a seated position, you simply circle your shoulders forward and backward, maintaining a gentle motion.
 The direction of the shoulder-rolling can be reversed at your discretion.

 Another good warm-up is the seated row.
 From the edge of your seat, place your feet firmly against the floor.
-Hold your arms in-front of you, with your thumbs pointed upward.
+Hold your arms in front of you, with your thumbs pointed upward.
 Draw back your elbows towards your body, squeezing your shoulder blades together.
 Return your arms to the original position and repeat.
 The seated row targets muscles in the upper back, shoulders, and chest.

 Chair Exercises for Elderly Cardio